slowernews/hamster-system/README.md

 Does it worth to spend cognitive bandwidth to know that last month I spent €321,83 on groceries?
 I already know that I spend *around* €300. **What I crave is to feel in control of my finances.**

-How to do it in a practical way?
-Track your **net worth** in a spreadsheet:
+**How to do it in a practical way?
+Track your net worth** in a spreadsheet:

-- List all your assets (cash, stocks, funds, crypto, real estate, whatever) and sum them.
+- List all your assets (cash, stocks, bonds, crypto, real estate, whatever) and sum them.
 List and sum your liabilities (if relevant).
-Every case is a case so you must build your template from zero.
+Every case is a case so you must build your own spreadsheet.
 - When your net worth is too risky *for your personality* get more tight.
 - When you feel confortable with your number you can loosen up a bit.
 - I used to track it every month.
-I've loosen up to every quarter and then to semiannual.[^8]
+I've loosen up to every quarter and eventually to semiannual.[^8]